 All applicants to the graduate program are automatically nominated for a range of fellowships funded by various sources at IU.
 Each year, a few incoming students receive this type of funding, often with generous stipends, tuition remission, and health insurance.
-Similarly, a number of advanced students in Anthropology typically receive IU teaching, dissertation writing or research fellowships as well.
+Similarly, a number of advanced students in Anthropology typically receive IU teaching, dissertation writing, or research fellowships.
 (Please note: many fellowships do require separate applications, such as FLAS, FFTF, and others listed at the bottom of this page.)

 David C. Skomp, a 1965 graduate of the Department of Anthropology, generously endowed the department with funds to support graduate students in the department.

 - Skomp Feasibility Fellowships (to enable students to undertake a feasibility study that will test the methods and approaches planned for the dissertation)